New investor rules confirmed

+Residential investor restrictions will not apply to new builds after RBNZ tweak

-Most property investors will need a deposit of at least 40 per cent from the start of October.
+Most property investors will need a deposit of at least 40 per cent from the start of October, unless it is for a new dwelling.

 On Monday the Reserve Bank confirmed that it was pushing ahead with new loan to value restrictions (LVRs), which it announced in July.